twoscoops/two-scoops-of-django-1.8/change_list.md

 ## Two Scoops of Django 1.8 Change List Update #4

+* Chapter: Environment Setup
+  * Moved `Fixtures Are Not a Magic Solution` subsection downwards in the chapter to make more sense
+  * Changed some spacing to improve readability
 * Chapter: Optimal Django Setup
   * Clarified `PYTHONPATH` box and using `django-admin.py` instead of `manage.py`
 * Chapter: Fundamentals of App Design